forestgrape/people_interactions/people_interactions.md

 * the teams are connected

-When viewing countries as organizations, the above claims read: With many interactions and fluent borders the chance for friendly relations is higher.
+When viewing countries as organizations, the above reads: With many interactions and fluent borders the chance for friendly relations is higher.
 * With many people being involved in the decision process, the chance for friendly interactions is higher.
-As with many people it is more likely some are friends with the opposite party.
+As with many people it is more likely some are friends or have common friends with the other site.
 * When forming unions of countries, organizations with open membership and fluent borders are best at ensuring peace.
   > The United Nations is an open organization and in agreement it has a good track record at providing peace.